CrowdStrike/aws-elastic-beanstalk-integration/README.md

 ## ebextensions (Recommended)

-The recommended way to install the Falcon sensor for Elastic beanstalk workloads is by utilizing ebextensions.

 ### Configuration

 1. First, add the Falcon client id and secret to Secrets Manager.

-1. Create a `script` folder.
+1. Create a `scripts` folder.
 In the script folder, create the following file.

-`install_falcon.sh`
+`scripts/install_falcon.sh`

 ```bash
 #!/bin/bash